stratisMarkou/random-walks/random-walks/book/topology/003-connectivity.md

 With this final bit of intuition, whenever a space can be disconnected into $A$ and $B,$ we can regard $A$ and $B$ as separate sets in $X,$ whose union does not alter topological properties such as convergence of sequences when we consider the two sets together.
 :::

+We can also consider whether a subspace of a topological space is connected, according to the following definition.

 :::{prf:definition} Connected subspace
 Given a subset $A$ of a {prf:ref}`topological space<topology:def-topological-space>` $X,$ we say that $A$ is connected if $A$ is {prf:ref}`connected<topology:def-connected>` as a subspace of $X.$
 :::

+The following is a useful equivalent condition for connectedness.
+For example, in some cases it may be easy to construct a function that helps us show a certain space is disconnected.

 :::{prf:lemma} Equivalent condition for connectedness A space $X$ is {prf:ref}`disconnected<topology:def-connected>` if and only if there exists a contunuous surjective $f: X \to \{0, 1\}$ with the discrete topology.